camballe/amazon-web-scraper/README.md

 # amazon_web-scraper

-This is an API built with Bun and Express, that scrapes product data from the amazon website and parses it to JSON.
+This is an API built with Bun and Express, that scrapes product data from the Amazon website and parses it to JSON.

 To install dependencies: